 He announced that he would donate three lots on West 44th Street for the new building.
 In return for giving the land Morgan demanded to choose the committee that would select the winning design: himself.
-The guidelines for the architects were published on November 5 with a 30-day deadline for completed designs.
-The new clubhouse must have a Model Room adequate to exhibit the Club's extensive collection as well as doubling as a meeting room for 300 people.
+The guidelines for the architects were published on November 5 with a 30-day deadline for submissions.
+The new clubhouse must have a Model Room adequate to exhibit the Club's extensive collection, as well as doubling as a meeting room for up to 300 people.
 A Library was required that could archive 15,000 books and a Chart Room was necessary where members could map out their cruises.

 A large terrace on the fourth floor, covered by a heavy wooden pergola, looks enticing from street level.

-To my mind, the New York Yacht Club is one of the most unusual and visually pleasing buildings in Midtown Manhattan.
+The New York Yacht Club continues to be one of the most unusual and visually pleasing buildings in Midtown Manhattan.

 Contemporary interior photographs through the generous coutesy of A. Walter Dufresne